 A common concern we field from current and prospective clients is what are some best practices for a recruiting website blog.
 Below are three guidelines to which you should adhere to gain the most leverage out of your recruiting website blog:

-- In Your Own Words—Many firms ask if they can just curate content from other sites.
+—Many firms ask if they can just curate content from other sites.
 This, in and of itself, is not a negative, as long as the source sites are given proper recognition; however, you cannot rely solely on imported content to serve as your recruiting website blog.
 Not only do you need fresh content, but you also need original content that can’t be found anywhere else.
 Your blog posts should be your own content in your own words.

 There is no arguing that maintaining a solid recruiting website blog requires some dedication, but shortcuts only lead to dead ends.
 If you stick to content that is current, original and relevant, you will reap those SEO rewards, and you might also build your brand along the way.
 If you still feel like time is challenge, content experts like those at Recruiters Websites can provide your firm with strong content that brings you the results you’re looking for.